AlenaMak1995/bargaining/README.md

 ## Overview / Motivation

-This repository is a reproducibility and extension study of the *Counterfactual Bargaining for Constrained Markov Decision Processes* algorithm.
+This repository is a reproducibility and extension study of the *Counterfactual Programming for Optimal Control* algorithm.

 The original paper proposes a primal–dual bargaining mechanism that relaxes hard resource constraints by introducing endogenous slack variables, allowing agents to trade constraint violations against objective value.